TuragaLab/flyvis/docs/docs/acknowledgements.md

 # Acknowledgements

-`flyvision` was developed at the [Macke Lab](https://www.mackelab.org) at the University of Tübingen and at the [Turaga Lab](https://www.janelia.org/lab/turaga-lab) at Janelia Research Campus.
+`flyvision` is developed at the [Macke Lab](https://www.mackelab.org) at the University of Tübingen and at the [Turaga Lab](https://www.janelia.org/lab/turaga-lab) at Janelia Research Campus.

 ## Paper